Making a Difference

 - Books – if you have books you no longer want but they’re still in good condition, you’re encouraged to reuse rather than recycle these.
 Go to http://go.qub.ac.uk/ReusingBooks for information on what’s accepted.
 To arrange an uplift of your donations, contact Reception on ext 2568.

-- Glass – glass jars, bottles etc can be left in the designated bag in the first floor common area (we hope to get a proper crate soon!).
+- Glass – glass jars, bottles etc can be left in the designated bin in the first floor common area.
 Please remove any lids and rinse of food residue.
 For a location map of the glass recycling containers on Campus, click here

 - Food waste – there are food waste bins in all the kitchens and in Reception/KTP Office.
 Green bags are in the cutlery drawer (if you need any please notify Reception).
 Tie these when they’re half full and dispose of in the brown bin in the back car park.